 Open Control Panel > Programs and Features > Turn Windows Features on or off.
 Here uncheck the Indexing Service check box.
 Click OK and Restart computer.

-Additionally or alternatively, you could also open Services.msc and navigate to Windows Search service.
-Right click on it and select Properties.
+Additionally, you could also open Services.msc and navigate to Windows Search service.
+Right-click on it and select Properties.

 Here set its startup type to Disabled.
 Click Apply/OK and restart your computer.

 Rebuild Search Index and Restore Search Defaults

 If you feel that your search index has corrupted, you can rebuild your search index easily.

 To do so, open Control Panel > System & Maintenance > Indexing Options.
 In the Advanced Options, Click on Restore Defaults and Rebuild Index.
 Click OK.